WebOfThings-SQUAD1/Nablijven/Challenge2/WebgameProp/README.md

             └── info
 ```

-INFO ℹ️: Make sure to follow instruction at the [example](https://github.com/xcape-io/PyProps)
+ℹ️ INFO : Make sure to follow instruction at the [example](https://github.com/xcape-io/PyProps)

 2. **Alias:**
 To enable the `cmd` command<br>